 Along with traditional archival research, I use digital humanities tools to unlock the stories in non-narrative sources.

 In Spring 2019, I’ll be a postgraduate research associate with Princeton’s Center for Digital Humanities.
 During my time there, I’ll use archival U.S. Customs data and historical timetables to map maritime trade networks in the Pacific Northwest and northern Pacific Ocean.
-Doing so will let us see how people in the past imagined commercial connections across geographic space and how they understood themselves in relation to regional and global places.
+Doing so will let us see how early American settlers imagined commercial connections across geographic space and how they understood their port cities in relation to regional and global places.
 Datasets related to this project will be available in my GitHub repositories in early 2019.